wardle/go-terminology/README.md

 # Getting started

 You will need a SNOMED CT distribution.
-For UK users, you can register and use [https://isd.digital.nhs.uk/trud3/user/guest/group/0/home](https://isd.digital.nhs.uk/trud3/user/guest/group/0/home)
+For UK users, you can register and use [https://isd.digital.nhs.uk/trud3/user/guest/group/0/home](https://isd.digital.nhs.uk/trud3/user/guest/group/0/home).
+This example documents importing the following distributions:

+* International release
+* UK release
+* UK dm+d (dictionary of medicines and devices) release

 ```
 # Fetch latest dependencies (currently no support for go modules)